OwenRichards1/ADO-Python-RESTfulAPI/README.md

 ## **ADO-WI.py**

 This script will first convert a CSV file into a JSON file.
 The script reads data from a CSV file and converts the data into a correct format for JSON.
 The two files that are required to run the script are:

 - **sampleInfo.csv**
 - **workItem.json**

-The CSV file must be in the same directory as the script but can be named anything, provided the name is changed in the script - the script will read the file automatically and overwrite any previous data.
+The CSV file must be in the same directory as the script but can be named anything - the script will read the file automatically and overwrite any previous data.

 The data is read from the CSV file and is appended to an array.
 The array is then written to the JSON file.
 The number of rows that are read from the CSV file can be are changed through user input - this is to ensure that the correct number of work items are created.